glowsplint/referencer/README.md

 # Referencer

 Referencer is a Bible study annotation tool which makes it easy to cross-reference multiple passages from different parts of the Bible.
-It is written in Vue, Python and TypeScript.
+It is written in Vue, TypeScript and Python.

 ## To-do